 Can we quantify nature and the pace at which we are destroying it?
 Data is abundant, but also scattered, jargon-filled and poorly disseminated.
 The true magnitude of human encroachment on natural ecosystems is difficult to visualise and therefore still eludes the public.

-By mapping the depletion of key natural capital assets, we’re creating a tool to combat apathy, educate and advocate for countries to adopt principles of natural capital accountancy into their economic development policies.
+By mapping the depletion of key natural capital assets, our long term aim is to create a tool to enhance the adoption of principles of natural capital accountancy into economic policy making worldwide.

 Future Mapping, another Earth.Org project, that aims to repurpose complex scientific data related to rising sea levels by developing fact-based analysis and interactive data-driven infographics to stimulate public engagement for educational and advocacy purposes.